ben-lotze/flutter_scooters/README.md

 #### Custom swipe to confirm button
-* At first I made on myself based on Draggable and DragDestination.
-This did not bring the desired result since the horizontal movement could not be constrained and teh draggable could be dragged outside of the slider borders.
+* At first I made one myself based on Draggable and DragDestination.
+This did not bring the desired result since the horizontal movement could not be constrained and the draggable could be dragged outside of the slider borders.
 * Then I tried two libraries and was not satisfied with them.
 So I made my own.
 * This one has two home positions (left and right) with different backgrounds, texts and colors.
 * I will publish this custom drag-to-confirm widget soon as package (after some adjustments and cleanups).